Vinny Rottino

-Vincent Antonio Rottino (born April 7, 1980) is an American former professional baseball utility player.
-He has played positions including catcher, first base, third base, and the outfield.
+Vincent Antonio Rottino (born April 7, 1980) is an American former professional baseball utility player and current television analyst for FanDuel Sports Network Wisconsin, covering the Milwaukee Brewers.
+He played in Major League Baseball (MLB) for the Milwaukee Brewers, Florida Marlins, New York Mets, and Cleveland Indians.
+He also played in Nippon Professional Baseball (NPB) for the Orix Buffaloes and in the KBO League for the Nexen Heroes.
+He played positions including catcher, first base, third base, and the outfield.

 He graduated from St. Catherine's High School in Racine, and then went to the University of Wisconsin–La Crosse.

-Career
+Playing career

 Milwaukee Brewers

 Rottino originally signed with the Milwaukee Brewers as an undrafted free agent on February 3, 2003.
 In his fourth year with the Brewers organization, he made his major league debut as a September call up in 2006.
 He played in nine games and batted .214.

 Rottino began the 2007 season in Triple-A with the Nashville Sounds.
 He spent nearly the entire season there before being recalled by Milwaukee on September 1.
 On September 29, 2007, Rottino hit a walk-off single in the bottom of the 11th inning to beat the San Diego Padres 4–3 and clinch the first winning season for the Brewers since 1992.

 He repeated most of his previous season's fashion in 2008, playing most of the season at Triple-A, then receiving a call-up in September.